 “Selecting the right tenant for your property is as important to us as it is to you.”

 Through our strict screening process of contacting previous landlords/agents, current and previous employers, credit reference checks, we establish knowledge of the applicant’s character and reliability.
 Before making our recommendation we ensure we have established an accurate summation of the prospective tenants, with the final choice of tenant being yours.

 We compile all documentation with regard to your leases and other legal tenancy provisions.
 It is our responsibility to ensure that legal requirements relating to the lease agreement are explained clearly to tenants and tenancy conditions are fulfilled.

 An REIQ (Real Estate Institute of Queensland) Lease agreement is drawn up with any agreed special conditions (that fall within the guidelines of the Residential Tenancies Act).
 If an existing tenant wishes to renew the lease (subject to your approval) we will prepare new lease documentation.
 The Residential Tenancy act does not allow us to insist that tenants enter into a new lease after the original expires.
-In this situation, the tenant continues on a monthly tenancy, and continues to be bound by the terms & conditions in the original lease.
+In this situation, the tenant continues on a monthly tenancy and continues to be bound by the terms & conditions of the original lease.

 We encourage tenants and landlord to enter into a renewal of lease if both parties are happy to do so.
 It gives both tenants and landlords far greater security.

 Below is a guide produced by the RTA Qld about managing rental property.
 This can assist with your legal responsibilities as a landlord: